Cambysene: History

-The Kʿambēčan of Armenian historiography was conquered by the Arabs in the 7th century.
+The Kambechan of Armenian historiography was conquered by the Arabs in the 7th century.
 At the turn of the 9th century, together with Shaki to the east, it comprised an extensive territory over which the Armenian Smbateans held sway as vassals of the more powerful Bagratid dynasty.
 Its inhabitants were predominantly of Armenian origin and speakers of the Armenian language.